Helene Funke, Frauenakt, um 1907

 In the early 1970s, the feminist avant-garde and the Internationale Aktionsgemeinschaft bildender Künstlerinnen (IntAkt) built upon the achievements of Viennese women artists and once again called for equal rights.

-Many of the earlier pioneers—including the successful artist and committed cultural policy maker Fanny Harlfinger-Zakucka—had by then been largely forgotten by art historians.
+Many of the earlier pioneers—including the successful artist and committed cultural policy maker Fanny Harlfinger-Zakucka—had by then been forgotten by art historians.

 Curator: Sabine Fellner